xantilon/LorenzPerson/README.md

 * authorization is not defined
 * SSL is not defined
 * async is not defined -> no async
+* not defined: howto handle people with gender diverse in v1
+* not defined:

 ## Akzeptanzkriterien